wildcards-world/eth-permit/README.md

-# eth-permit
+# eth-permit with two providers

 This package simplifies the process of signing `permit` messages for Ethereum tokens.
+It adds a mechanism to provide two providers instead of one, to e.g. request the nonce and domain-parameters from one chain and retrieve the signature of the user while they are connected to another network.

 ## What is permit?